mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 * `ChannelInboundHandler.exceptionCaught(ChannelHandlerContext ctx, Throwable cause)`
     * default implementation forwards the current exception to the next handler in the pipeline
     * if an exception reaches the end of the pipeline, it’s logged as unhandled.
+* by default, a handler will forward the invocation of a handler method to the next one in the chain
+* therefore, if exceptionCaught() is not implemented somewhere along the chain, exceptions received will travel to the end of the ChannelPipeline and will be logged
+* For this reason, your application should supply at least one ChannelHandler that implements exceptionCaught()